greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/g-loading-data-with-copy.html.md

 ## <a id="topic2"></a>Loading From STDIN

-To avoid the problem of copying the data file to the master host before loading the data, `COPY FROM STDIN` uses the Standard Input channel and feeds data directly into the `postgres` backend.
+To avoid the problem of copying the data file to the coordinator host before loading the data, `COPY FROM STDIN` uses the Standard Input channel and feeds data directly into the `postgres` backend.
 After the `COPY FROM STDIN` command started, the backend will accept lines of data until a single line only contains a backslash-period \(\\.\).

 ```
 COPY <table_name> FROM <STDIN>;